Comparison · May 2026

 When to choose OpenClaw

-- You want a general-purpose personal AI assistant with full system access (browsing, file management, shell commands) rather than structured business workflow automation
+- You want a fully autonomous personal assistant with broad system access (browsing, files, shell) rather than gated business workflows

-- You prefer self-hosting with complete data control and are comfortable with DevOps and server management
+- You prefer self-hosting with complete data control and are comfortable with the DevOps

-- You want to interact with your AI through chat apps you already use (WhatsApp, Telegram, iMessage) rather than a dedicated workflow builder
+- You want to drive the agent from chat apps you already use (WhatsApp, Telegram) rather than a dedicated builder

-- Open-source MIT licensing and no vendor lock-in on infrastructure is a hard requirement
+- Open-source licensing and running entirely on your own infrastructure is a hard requirement

 Pricing comparison